 - Benefits to you.
 We collect Windows diagnostic data to help provide you with an up-to-date, more secure, reliable and performant product, and to improve Windows for all our customers.

-Use this article to make informed decisions about how you might configure diagnostic data in your organisation.
-Diagnostic data is a term that means different things to different people and organisations.
+Use this article to make informed decisions about how you might configure diagnostic data in your organization.
+Diagnostic data is a term that means different things to different people and organizations.
 For this article, we discuss diagnostic data as system data that is uploaded by the Connected User Experiences and Telemetry component.
-The diagnostic data data is used to help keep Windows devices secure by identifying malware trends and other threats and to help Microsoft improve the quality of Windows and Microsoft services.
+The diagnostic data is used to help keep Windows devices secure by identifying malware trends and other threats and to help Microsoft improve the quality of Windows and Microsoft services.

 We are always striving to improve our documentation and welcome your feedback.
 You can provide feedback by contacting email@example.com.

-For Windows 10, we invite IT pros to join the Windows Insider Programme to give us feedback on what we can do to make Windows work better for your organisation.
+For Windows 10, we invite IT pros to join the Windows Insider Program to give us feedback on what we can do to make Windows work better for your organization.

 Understanding Windows diagnostic data

 Windows as a Service is a fundamental change in how Microsoft plans, builds, and delivers the operating system.
 Historically, we released a major Windows version every few years.
 The effort required to deploy large and infrequent Windows versions was substantial.
 That effort included updating the infrastructure to support the upgrade.
 Windows as a Service accelerates the cadence to provide rich updates more frequently, and these updates require substantially less effort to roll out than earlier versions of Windows.
 Since it provides more value to organizations in a shorter timeframe, delivering Windows as a Service is a top priority for us.

 The release cadence of Windows may be fast, so feedback is critical to its success.
 We rely on diagnostic data at each stage of the process to inform our decisions and prioritize our efforts.

 What is Windows diagnostic data?